-We all know that after the months of October, November, and December the Thanksgiving and Christmas holidays you will have leftover turkey and wonder what am I going to do with all this?
+We all know that after the months of October, November, and December the Thanksgiving and Christmas holidays, you will have leftover turkey and wonder what am I going to do with all this?

-This leftover turkey soup is what you will be needing on those cold days to warm you from the inside out.
+This leftover turkey soup keto style is what you will need on those cold days to warm you from the inside out.
 Filled with juicy turkey, onions, carrots, celery and garlic.
 Just throw everything in the instant pot or a pot on the stove and enjoy this Keto Turkey Soup for the rest of the week.

 I used a lot of the leftover turkey which I chopped in a food processor but you can also use shredded turkey for this recipe.
 In fact, I made it a second time with the shredded turkey.
-Throw in a bunch of veggies to add depth of flavour and you have a rich and delicious low carb turkey soup.
+Throw in a bunch of veggies to add depth of flavor and you will have a rich and delicious low carb turkey soup.

-- Leftover Turkey: chopped or shredded leftover turkey are the star of the show for this recipe, I also threw in a whole turkey leg with the bone in for added flavour.
+- Leftover Turkey: chopped or shredded leftover turkey are the star of the show for this recipe, I also threw in a whole turkey leg with the bone in for added flavor.

 - Mirepoix: is simply a combination of onion, carrot and celery generally cut to the same size.
 I just wanted to feel fancy and call it Mirepoix.
 I pulsed them in the food processor.

-- Garlic: adding the nutty flavours of garlic gives this soup extra warmth and depth.
+- Garlic: adding the nutty flavors of garlic gives this soup extra warmth and depth.

 - Bay Leaf: herbal, slightly floral and similar to oregano or thyme

 See the recipe card for the full ingredients and quantities.

 Turkey soup recipes can take on a variety of flavors.
 Here are just a few variations that push the envelope while keeping it low carb and sugar free: